object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 program, and is not understood but rather acted on mechanically.
 Surely it doesn't matter how it looks or what symbols you use, so long as it's correct, and possibly fast?
-This entirely understandable sentiment has aflicted almost all programmers at some point or another, and typically has got them into more or less serious difficulty before they realised that it's completely wrong.
+This entirely understandable sentiment has afflicted almost all programmers at some point or another and typically has got them into more or less serious difficulty before they realised that it's completely wrong.

 In reality, a computer program is frequently read.
 Indeed, code is